 A bit of ‘bag’ history

 But no pockets for ladies.
 They hide their valuables between their petticoats and regular skirts in loose thigh pockets.
-On every thigh the had a soft embroidered bag, without the silver fittings (that would hurt too much) and at the height of every thigh there was a loose seam in the skirt to come to the bag.
-This was possible due to the fashion of the hoop skirts, that were as wide as a 2 seater sofa.
+On every thigh, they had a soft embroidered bag, without the silver fittings (that would hurt too much) and at the height of every thigh, there was a loose seam in the skirt to come to the bag.
+This was possible due to the fashion of the hoop skirts, which were as wide as a 2 seater sofa.

 After the French Revolution in 1789 and the decline of the court culture the new trend was a simple dress, straight down, made of flexible fabrics.
 A thigh pocket looked awful under those slim delicate dresses, so the thigh pocket was an exit.

 The new bags looked like a kind of net with tassels and they were closed like a pouch.
 They were called reticules (means ‘net’ in Latin) and women who walked around with such a bag were targets of scone.
 Critics thought that it was like the women walked on the street in their underwear since you could see what was in the bag.
 The nickname for the bag was ‘ridicules’.